vbobrov/pxAPI/README.md

 # Instatiate API object with minimum information.
 Root CA argument can be omitted to disable server certificate verification.
 api=pxAPI('pxgridnode.example.com','pwdclient1','','','root.cer')

 # Next, create the account.
-The account will be create with the username specified as client name above.
+The account will be created with the username specified as client name above.
-# This password has to be stored on the client side.
+# The password returned by ISE has to be stored on the client side.
 # The account will show in Initialized state on ISE
 # This API call can be executed multiple times with the same name to generate a new password until the account is activated below
 accountInfo=api.accountCreate()